Cloud-SPAN/01genomics/_episodes/05-logging-onto-cloud.md

 ## Login into your instance with ssh

-1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NN` with the number in your login key file name.
+1. Copy and paste the command in the Code box below to your *terminal*, but **replace** `NNN` with the number in your login key file name.

     Windows Git Bash users only:
     - **copy** the command the usual Windows way: (1) highlight it with the mouse pointer while pressing the mouse left button and (2) press Ctrl-v (keys Ctrl and v simultaneously).
     - but **paste** it the Linux/Unix way: by pressing the mouse middle button while hovering the mouse pointer over the Git Bash window.
 (Try with the right button if the middle button doesn't work.)

     ~~~
-    $ ssh -i login-key-instanceNN.pem  csuser@instanceNN-gc.cloud-span.aws.york.ac.uk
+    $ ssh -i login-key-instanceNNN.pem  csuser@instanceNNN.cloud-span.aws.york.ac.uk
     ~~~
     {: .bash}

-    *Be sure to replace* `NN` *twice.* You can use the left and right arrow keys to move to where NN is.
+    *Be sure to replace* `NNN` *twice.* You can use the left and right arrow keys to move to where NN is.

     The `-i` option tells `ssh` the identity file containing the key to send to your AWS instance for it to check that you have access permissions to connect as an *ssh client*.